 Then it´s down, down, down to a broad valley where there is a small river flowing which attracts the wildlife – mostly flamingos and vicunas.
 In no time you are at the border and that´s where you stay for about 90 minutes.

 The Chile-Argentina Border Crossing

 Unfortunately at the Chile-Argentina border there was another bus in front of us – so we had to wait for them to clear customs before we could get started.
-We sat on the bus, though the drivers did throw some lunch at us – a package of crackers, 2 hard candies and 2 orange drink boxes.
+We sat on the bus, though the drivers did throw some lunch at us – a package of crackers, two hard candies and two orange drink boxes.
 Yum.
 Go prepared because there are no opportunities to purchase anything.
 Then you all clear the bus (again) with all of your stuff and go to get your passport inspected.
-Once that is done pick up any of your bigger luggage and wait in line so you can put your luggage through a portable xray machine.
+Once that is done pick up any of your bigger luggage and wait in line so you can put your luggage through a portable x-ray machine.
 Again WHY?
 I have no idea.
 Collect luggage and go back inside building to have luggage inspected.
 Tell the agent you have dirty clothes and you should be finished.
 Then wait another 45 minutes for the rest of the people to clear customs.
-Head back to the bus and the best part of the trip lies ahead – but we didn´t know that at the time.
+Head back to the bus and the best part of the trip lies ahead – but we didn’t know that at the time.

 I thought the scenery out of San Pedro was pretty special but it pales in comparison to the next mountain crossing.
 The big crossing took us on a series of 72 switchbacks.
 For those of you afraid of heights the few hours to complete this part of the journey might be a tad terrifying.

 Near the end of the mountainous section we passed through a series of rocks that were incredibly colourful.
 I was on the edge of my seat in awe for several hours.